-U.S. Coast Guard Launches Rescue After Boat Catches Fire Off California
+U.S. Coast Guard Searches For Dozens Missing After Diving Boat Catches Fire

 McGrath said the fire department has not been able to question any of the survivors about what caused the pre-dawn blaze, explaining that as of 7 a.m.
 PT they were still en route to the mainland to receive medical attention.

 Coast Guard Senior Chief Aaron Bemis told CNN that crew members were able to escape because they were in the main cabin.
+Passengers on the boat were believed to have been sleeping at the time of the fire, a Coast Guard official said at a news conference.

 Santa Cruz Island is about 18 miles from the mainland and about 60 miles west of Los Angeles.